 Participation in and the economic performance of the CMP fishery addressed in this document have been affected by a combination of regulatory, biological, social, and external economic factors.
 Regulatory measures have obviously affected the quantity and composition of harvests of species addressed in this document, through the various size limits, seasonal restrictions, trip or bag limits, and quotas.
-In addition to a complex boundary and quota system the coastal migratory pelagic fishery also exists under regulations on bag limits, size limits, trip limits, and gear restrictions.
+In addition to a complex boundary and quota system, the CMP fishery also exists under regulations on bag limits, size limits, trip limits, and gear restrictions.

-The commercial king mackerel permit, king mackerel gill net endorsement, and the Gulf Charter/Headboat CMP permit are all under limited entry permit systems.
+The commercial king mackerel permit, king mackerel gillnet endorsement, and the Gulf Charter/Headboat CMP permit are all under limited entry permit systems.
 New participation in the king mackerel commercial fishery and the for-hire CMP sector in the Gulf require access to additional capital and an available permit to purchase, which may limit opportunities for new entrants.
 Additionally, almost all fishermen or businesses with one of the limited entry permits also hold at least one (and usually multiple) additional commercial or for-hire permit to maintain the opportunity to participate in other fisheries.
 Commercial fishermen, for-hire vessel owners and crew, and private recreational anglers commonly participate in multiple fisheries throughout the year.
-Even within the coastal migratory pelagics fishery, effort can shift from one species to another due to environmental, economic, or regulatory changes.
-Overall, changes in management of one species in the coastal migratory pelagics fishery can impact effort and harvest of another species (in the coastal migratory pelagics fishery or in another fishery) because of multi-fishery participation that is characteristic in the South Atlantic region.
+Even within the CMP fishery, effort can shift from one species to another due to environmental, economic, or regulatory changes.
+Overall, changes in management of one species in the CMP fishery can impact effort and harvest of another species (in the CMP fishery or in another fishery) because of multi-fishery participation that is characteristic in the Gulf and South Atlantic regions.